wix-incubator/redux-testkit/README.md

 * Also verifies immutability of the `state`.

-* *The added value of this API compared to the others is that it allows you to run your own expectations (which isn't recommended).*
+* *The added value of this API compared to the others is that it allows you to run your own custom expectations (which isn't recommended).*

 > [See some examples of this API](API-EXAMPLES.md#reducerreducer-stateexecuteaction)